jstrieb/ctf-collab/README.md

 5. SSH in or connect from the Web using the connection information printed during the Action run.
 Note: whether connection to the `.onion` address using the browser or SSH, Tor Browser must be running.
+6. Tor browser has a default setting that causes text to be illegible in `ttyd` and/or its dependency `term.js`.
+To fix this, go to `about:config` in the address bar, and set `privacy.resistFingerprinting` to `false`.

 ## Connect With ngrok (Without Tor)